arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 ### Select Specific Columns

 --{{0}}--
-If you would only like to return a specific set of columns in your select statement you will need to explicitly list out each of those columns after the `SELECT` keyword, with each separate column name separated by a comma:
+If you would only like to return a specific set of columns in your select statement you will need to explicitly list out each of those columns after the `SELECT` keyword, with each column name separated by a comma:

 ```sql
 SELECT last_name, first_name, date_of_birth, sex